The Hidden Convexity of Spectral Clustering: Introduction

-The approach taken in our paper relies on an optimization problem resembling certain Independent Component Analysis techniques, such as FastICA (see~\cite{hyvarinen2004independent} for a broad overview).
-Specifically, we show that the problem of identifying $k$ clusters reduces to maximizing a certain ``admissible" contrast function over a $(k-1)$-sphere.
-Each local maximum of such a function on the sphere corresponds to exactly one cluster in the data.
-The main theoretical contribution of our paper is to provide a complete characterization of the admissible contrast functions for geometric basis recovery.
-We show that such contrast functions have a certain ``hidden convexity'' property and that this property is necessary and sufficient for guaranteed recovery\footnote{Interestingly, there are no analogous recovery guarantees in the ICA setting except for the special case of cumulant functions as contrasts.
-In particular, typical versions of FastICA are known to have spurious maxima~\cite{wei2015study}.} (Section \ref{sec:summary}).
-Rather than the more usual convex minimization, our analysis is based on {\it convex maximization} over a (hidden) convex domain.
-Interestingly, while {\it maximizing} a convex function over a convex domain is generally difficult (even maximizing a positive definite quadratic form over the continuous cube $[0,1]^n$ is NP-hard\footnote{This follows from \cite{gritzmann19890} together with Fact \ref{lem:maximum_principle} below.}), our setting allows for efficient optimization.
+The proposed approach relies on an optimization problem resembling certain Independent Component Analysis techniques, such as FastICA (see~\citep{hyvarinen2004independent} for a broad overview).
+Specifically, the problem of identifying $k$ clusters reduces to maximizing a certain ``admissible" contrast function over a $(k-1)$-sphere.
+Our main theoretical contribution is to formulate a general version of the basis recovery problem arising in spectral clustering, and to characterize the set of admissible contrast functions for guaranteed recovery \myfootnote{Interestingly, there are no analogous recovery guarantees in the ICA setting except for the special case of cumulant functions as contrasts.
+In particular, typical versions of FastICA are known to have spurious maxima~\citep{wei2015study}.} (Section~\ref{sec:cond-defl-basis}).
+Rather than the more usual convex minimization, our analysis is based on \emph{convex maximization} over a (hidden) convex domain.
+Interestingly, while {\it maximizing} a convex function over a convex domain is generally difficult (even maximizing a positive definite quadratic form over the continuous cube $[0,1]^n$ is NP-hard\myfootnote{This follows from~\citep{gritzmann19890} together with Fact~\ref{ch-opt:fact:maximum_principle} below.}), our setting allows for efficient optimization.

 Based on this theoretical connection between clusters and local maxima of contrast functions over the sphere, we propose practical algorithms for cluster recovery through function maximization.
 We discuss the choice of contrast functions and provide running time analysis.
-We also provide a number of encouraging experimental results on synthetic and real-world datasets.
+We also provide a number of encouraging experimental results on synthetic and real-world data sets.